divettemarco/PSFDemo/README.md

 ## UTEP 2024

 ## Description
-The psf demo demonstrates our metric for detecting pragmatic similarity The way it works is that it records someone speaking and chops up their utterances into different .wav files.
+The psf demo demonstrates our metric for accessing pragmatic similarity.
+It records someone speaking and chops up their utterances into different .wav files.
 Each utterance is then compared to all of the clips in one of our datasets.
-It then shows clips of differing levels of similarity.
+It then offers the opportunity to play clips of differing levels of similarity.
 To understand further how the [PSF demo](https://www.youtube.com/watch?v=2AmYXQwEi0E) works, you can view the linked video.

-## Environment Setup
+## Setup
+Download the project.
 To create the environment in which to run the demo, download [Anaconda](https://www.anaconda.com/).
 Once downloaded, go to the "Environments" tab and open a terminal using the base(root) environment.
 In the command line enter, `conda env create -f psf_demo.yml` which will create the environment with all the package requirements needed for the demo.
-Once the environment is ready, you can enter `conda activate psf_demo` in the command line to activate it or open it through the "Environments" tab in Anaconda.
+Once the environment is ready, you can enter `conda activate psf_demo` in the command line to activate it, or open it through the "Environments" tab in Anaconda.
 Using Anaconda is strongly recommended to get all the necessary packages for the demo, but a requirements.txt is also included.

 ## Run Demo
 Once the project is downloaded, you will have the python code and some clips.
 The clips included are from the DRAL corpus and are stored in the "DRAL-All-Short" subdirectory.
 If you wish to use other clips, each should be stored in their own dataset subdirectory.
 All dataset metadata files are stored in subdirectory "data".

-To run, first set up an audio input device, then open a terminal in Anaconda using the psf_demo environment that was previously set up and enter `python demo_command.py`.
+To run, first set up an audio input device, then open a terminal in Anaconda using the psf_demo environment that was previously set up, and enter `python demo_command.py`.
 Any clips that are recorded during the demo are stored in subdirectory "clips".

 ## Datasets

-[DRAL (UTEP)](https://www.cs.utep.edu/nigel/dral/): A collection of conversations with students from UTEP
+[DRAL (UTEP)](https://www.cs.utep.edu/nigel/dral/): A collection of conversations among students from UTEP.

 SWBD (Texas Instruments): A collection of conversations mostly from people in the East Texas area.
 Can choose whether to compare only male or female